-The standard fields in the isolate table are limited to essential fields required by the system as well as country and year.
+The standard fields in the isolate table are limited to essential fields required by the system.
 To add new fields, you need to log in to the database and alter this table.
-For example, to add fields for age and sex, first log in to the newly created isolate database as the postgres user:
+For example, to add fields for country and year, first log in to the newly created isolate database as the postgres user: